ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 ## Step 2: Create Pod

-Let's use `kubectl apply` to apply the manifest and create the Pod:
+Let's use `kubectl apply` to apply the manifest and create the pod:

 ```
 # Create pod